composer/composer/doc/03-cli.md

 ## validate

-You should always run the `validate` command before you commit your `composer.json` file, and before you tag a release.
-It will check if your `composer.json` is valid.
+You should always run the `validate` command before you commit your `composer.json` file (and `composer.lock` [if applicable](01-basic-usage.md#commit-your-composer-lock-file-to-version-control)), and before you tag a release.

+It will check if your
+`composer.json` is valid.
+If a `composer.lock` exists, it will also check if it is up to date with the `composer.json`.

 ```shell
 php composer.phar validate